-List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted)with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data N/A shared N/A N/A N/A N/A
+List External Program Office or IT System information is shared/received with List the purpose of information being shared / received / transmitted with the specified program office or IT system List the specific PII/PHI data elements that are processed (shared/received/transmitted)with the Program or IT system List the legal authority, binding agreement, SORN routine use, etc. that permit external sharing (can be more than one) List the method of transmission and the measures in place to secure data MuleSoft FedRAMP ID FR1818161169 Moderate 07/31/2019 Information is shared with MuleSoft to assist in information processing and patient interactions with the VES disability examination workflows.
+Name, address, Email address, phone number, File Number, and health information (medical history) ISA, Contract Secure File Transfer Protocol (FTP) or XML packages